garvit3835/product-docs-feature/how-to-guides/databases/xata.md

 ### Step 3: Creating the Recipe for Workspace

-You will need to create a **Recipe** in DevZero equiped with the neccesary tools like `psql` and store your API keys as well:
+You will need to create a **Recipe** in DevZero equipped with the necessary tools like `psql` and store your API keys as well:

 1. Go to **DevZero** Dashboard and open the **Recipes** tab.
-2. Click on **New Recipe** and enter the name of recipe.
+2. Click on **New Recipe** and enter the recipe's name.
-3. Click on **Create a recipe** and your recipe will be created.
+3. Click on **Create a recipe**, and your recipe will be created.
-4. Replace the recipe `yaml` file with the below provided snippet.
+4. Replace the recipe `yaml` file with the snippet below.
 Remember to replace the placeholder API key with the Key you noted down in the above steps:

 {% code %}
 ```